-Five best volunteer programs for high school students
+Five of the best volunteer programs for high school students

-Spend your high school vacation doing something worth talking about when school starts again.
-Choose one of our best volunteer programs for high school students.
+Spend your high school holiday doing something worth talking about when school starts again.
+Start by picking one of our favourite volunteer programs for high school students.

 Volunteering during high school is one of the best decisions you can make.
-GVI’s teen volunteer programs combine hands-on volunteering in local communities with time spent exploring the surrounding areas, while making friends with fellow teen participants from around the world.
+GVI’s teen volunteer programs combine hands-on volunteering with time spent visiting the surrounding areas, while making friends with fellow teen participants from around the world.

-Alongside the invaluable work done on teen volunteer programs, there is also the chance to learn about different cultures and languages, learn new skills, and take part in supervised adventure activities.
+Besides the valuable work done on teen volunteer programs, there’s also the chance to learn about different cultures and languages, learn new skills, and take part in supervised adventure activities.

-There are programs to suit anybody’s interests, in locations across the world.
+There are programs to suit everybody’s interests, in locations across the world.

 Here are GVI ’s top five picks for the best volunteer abroad programs for high school students.